SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0420 GMT

 -------------------------------------

-percent and the one-year rate also 2 bps lower at 7.23 percent.
+percent and the one-year swap rate 2 bps lower at 7.18 percent.

 CALL MONEY